zgoey/azure_ml_capstone/starter_file/README.md

 3. Profile the model in order to determine the optimal deployment configuration.
 4. Save the model in ONNX-format so that it can also be used off-line in different environments.
 5. Add logging to the web service so we can adequately monitor its usage once it is in production.
-6. Give the web service a front end, so one can actually read in the RGB-values of color patches captured by a camera and get a color space back from the service
+6. Give the web service a front end, so one can actually read in the RGB-values of color patches captured by a camera and get a color shade back from the service